thecodingcorgi/shopify-multi-level-navigation/README.md

 Installation
 ---------------------------------------------
 1) Add the "multilayer-navigation.js" and "multilayer-navigation.scss" to asset folder
+2) Call these two files into your theme
-2) Add the "multilayer-navigation.liquid" to your snippets folder
+3) Add the "multilayer-navigation.liquid" to your snippets folder
-3) Add "{% include 'multilayer-navigation' %}" in your theme where you want it to appear.
+4) Add "{% include 'multilayer-navigation' %}" in your theme where you want it to appear.